clipperhouse/netlify/content/courtesy-to-be-wrong.md

 Before we can know an idea’s merit, we must understand its [falsifiability](https://en.wikipedia.org/wiki/Falsifiability).
 Jan values falsifiability where Carl does not.

 When an idea is falsifiable, we can bring evidence to bear.
 In turn, observable evidence allows others in the organization to contribute – to analyze, criticize, and refine.
-The harder an idea is to pin down, the harder it is to collaborate on, and the more we spin our wheels.
+The harder an idea is to pin down, the harder it is to collaborate on.

 The best organizations aim for falsifiable outcomes first, and positive outcomes second.